This post may contain affiliate links. Read my disclosure page here.

 Instructions

-- Once cool, squeeze out the cloves of garlic and mash them to use in recipes, or store them in an air-tight container in the fridge for a week.
+• Let cool slightly, then squeeze the cloves out of the bulb.
+Mash and use as desired, or store in an airtight container in the refrigerator for up to 1 week.

 Nutrition